shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-01-11-system-imaging-with-asr.md

 At this point, your disk image is ready to be deployed with ASR.

 ### Setting up ASR to deploy images
-Rename your disk image and any of its segments without a file extension (the segments still need their `.001` extension, but remove the `.img` or `.dmg` extension).
-Put your disk image into a folder called Configurations.
+Rename your disk image to remove `.img` or `.dmg` from the file name of the image and all of its segments.
+This is not required, but it shortens the file names and makes the list of images more presentable in ASR.
+Put your disk image and segments into a folder called Configurations.
 Put this Configurations folder alongside Apple Software Restore and ASR Prefs.
 Optionally, create a readme for your disk image describing its contents and place it in the Configurations folder.
-Name it the same as your image, so (imagename).img.readme or
+Name it the same as your image, but with the `.readme` extension, so  `(imagename).readme`

 [image-1]:	/assets/images/system-imaging-with-asr/restore-bundle.png
 [image-2]:	/assets/images/system-imaging-with-asr/asr-1.3-folder.png